7 Ways to Lose Water Weight Quickly and Naturally

 Magnesium and B6 work with your kidneys to help your body flush out excess sodium and water from your system.
 Magnesium levels in cells are also strongly linked to the amount of potassium in your cells, so these two minerals can work in synergy to reduce water retention.

-Lose Water Weight the Healthy and Natural Way
+How to Lose Water Weight (the Healthy and Natural Way)

 Finally, if you'd like to learn how to build simple, daily habits that will help your fitness and weight loss goals, then I suggest checking out this book, which has 127 small changes to improve your health, wealth, and happiness.